dotnet/aspnetcore/docs/ReferenceResolution.md

 **Manually update dependencies**

 If the `dotnet-maestro` bot has not correctly updated the dependencies, `darc update-dependencies` may be used to update the dependencies manually.
 Note, you'll need to run the commands below in a separate branch and submit a PR with the changes.
-These are the things that the bot would typically do for you if you use `trigger-subscriptions`.
+These are the things that the bot should do for you if you use `trigger-subscriptions` or automatically (when the subscription fires e.g. about 15 minutes after a dependency's build completes if `Update Frequency: EveryBuild`).

 ```
 $ darc update-dependencies --channel '.NET Core 3.1 Release'
-$ darc update-depdendencies --channel '.NET 5 Dev' --source-repo efcore
+$ darc update-dependencies --channel '.NET 5 Dev' --source-repo efcore
 ```

 Generally, using `trigger-subscriptions` is preferred for creating dependency updates instead of manually updating dependencies in your own PR.

 **Toggling batchability of subscription**

 Subscriptions can be batched.
-When a dependency update is detected, darc will bundle the commits for that update with existing dependency PRs.
+When a dependency update is detected, `darc` will bundle the commits for that update with existing dependency PRs.
 To toggle whether a subscription is batched or not, you will need to use the `update-subscription` command.

 ```
 $ darc update-subscription --id {subscriptionIdHere}